The Shavette: Training Straight Razor or Beard Trimming Tool?

 For many, the benefits of a shavette are obvious: they are dirt cheap compared to straight razors, never need stropping or honing, and give you all of the precision of a traditional straight razor.
 So why not ditch the classic razor all-together?
 Let’s discuss the pros and cons.

 There’s nothing cooler and more satisfying than shaving your face with a straight razor.
 For many, the romance of maintaining a blade for life and passing it down to your children is thrilling.
-I take meticulous care of my straight razors, and in turn they shave me better than any blade I’ve ever tried.
+I take meticulous care of my straight razors and in turn, they shave me better than any blade I’ve ever tried.
 So why would I want to shave with a shavette?

 I’m the type of hipster that likes baking my own bread, polishing my shoes, and fixing things by hand (even if I suck at it).
 But, I also understand that not everyone feels that way.
 A lot of folks would prefer to have an excellent shave with less fuss — and that’s totally cool.
-A shavette offers the precision and closeness of a straight razor, at a very reasonable price for disposable blade that guarantee a smooth shave every time.
+A shavette offers the precision and closeness of a straight razor, at a very reasonable price for a disposable blade that guarantees a smooth shave every time.
 Shavettes travel well since you don’t need a strop (assuming you are checking your luggage) and have shorter blades that make them a bit easier to use than a longer straight razor blade.

 Here’s the tricky part: safety razor blades are designed to use in a safety razor, and not against the skin the way a shavette works.
-While a straight razor will remain super sharp and precise, the thin steel of a disposable can flex slightly, making a shavette less predictable.
+While a straight razor will remain super sharp and precise, the thin steel of a disposable razor can flex slightly, making a shavette less predictable.
 With over 6 years of experience with various straight razors, I find I still nick myself easily with a shavette and I get more razor-burn than I would with a traditional straight razor, especially in the sensitive neck and chin areas.
 I have yet to find a shavette that carries the same hefty confidence as a straight razor, so I find myself less confident using one.

-When you’re trimming your facial hair, there’s nothing more important than accuracy.
+When you’re trimming your facial hair there’s nothing more important than accuracy.
 Nobody wants a lopsided beard.
 While a shavette doesn’t offer the cool-factor and romance of a traditional straight razor, it rules supreme as far as accuracy goes.
 The incredibly thin blade cuts through hairs effortlessly, and the light handle stops you from cutting off more than you intended.
-By disposing of the blade after the shave and loading a new one in every time, you can keep the blade in perfect condition for maximum control.
+By disposing of the blade after the shave and loading a new one every time, you can keep the blade in perfect condition for maximum control.
 The cheeks are relatively easy to shave, but take your time around your neck.
-This area is more sensitive, and shaving aggressively or in the wrong direction can be bad.
+This area is more sensitive and shaving aggressively or in the wrong direction can be bad.
 As a general rule, shave in the direction of the hair first, then against it to get a closer cut.